Challenges and Opportunities of Gravitational Wave Searches above 10 kHz: Overview of Detector Sensitivities and Possible Signals

-Regarding \cref{fig:PLS}, several comments are in order.
+\reply{Figure~\ref{fig:PLS} shows the resulting exclusion regions, prospective sensitivities and possible signals in units of $\Omega_\text{GW} h^2$, with $h = H_0/(100 \text{ km/s/Mpc})$ denoting the dimensionless Hubble parameter.} Several comments are in order.
 Firstly, we note that no proposal above the LIGO--VIRGO--KAGRA band currently reaches below the cosmological bound of $\Omega_\text{GW} h^2 \lesssim 10^{-6}$ arising from the limits on excess energy density in relativistic degrees of freedom ($N_\text{eff}$) at BBN (see \cref{sec:earlyU}).
 Therefore, cosmological GW sources seem currently out of reach.
 Scenarios detectable with current sensitivities would for the most part imply values of $\Omega_\text{GW} \gg 1$, which taken at face value would correspond to a GW dominated universe.
 In this context, \cref{fig:PLS} can be interpreted as (i) showing the sensitivity to local overdensities of GW energy and (ii) indicating the improvement in sensitivity needed to probe cosmological sources.
 Secondly, we caution that the sensitivity curves shown for laboratory detectors do not take into account the angular response function of the detectors but assume that a local overdensity of GW energy is located in the optimal position with respect to the field of view.
 For detectors with a broad field of view, such as interferometer or electromagnetic oscillators, the sky-averaged sensitivity is about a factor 10 smaller than this ideal sensitivity.
 For detectors with a very narrow field of view, such as some photon regeneration experiments, the degradation can be much more significant.
 Third, we note that the bandwidth of broadband detectors is limited by the data acquisition system.
 Here we have assumed a readout covering the entire frequency range of these detectors as shown in \cref{fig:PLS}, which in some case would require multiple layers of readout systems.

 \Cref{fig:PLS} also shows cosmological and astrophysical bounds on UHF GWs.
 Besides the aforementioned BBN bound and a very similar bound from the CMB, not shown here, this includes limits based on GW-to-photon conversion in astrophysical environments with strong magnetic fields, see \cref{sec:AstroDetectors}.
 The blue points in the upper right corner of \cref{fig:PLS} correspond in particular to limits from GW-to-photon conversion in galactic magnetic fields.
 Additional astrophysical bounds are summarized in \cref{fig:astro} in \cref{sec:AstroDetectors}, but the galactic ones are the only limits which translate to constraints $\Omega_\text{GW} h^2 < 10^{15}$.